Hiroaki Fukushi: Career

-He was born Akio Matsubara and attended Tottori Nishi High School, but was undrafted.
+Born December 27, 1950, Matsubara and attended Tottori Nishi High School, but was undrafted.
 Matsubara was signed as a 19-year-old by the Yomiuri Giants but got limited playing time over three seasons.

 Before the 1973 season, he was traded to the Nankai Hawks, with whom he played for four years.
 Matsubara had some good seasons for the Hawks: in 1973 his 2.87 ERA was good for eighth-best in the Pacific League.
-He pitched in that year's Japan Series, taking the loss in one game against his old team the Giants.
+He pitched in that year's Japan Series, taking the loss in one game against his old team, the Giants.
 Matsubara's 3.04 ERA in 1974 was tied for eighth-best in the Pacific League.
 In 1975 Matsubara's four shutouts tied for the Pacific League lead.

 He pitched for the Hiroshima Toyo Carp from 1977 to 1982.
 In 1978, Matsubara made his first NPB All-Star game; his 12 complete games were tied for tops in the Central League, while his 3.60 ERA was ninth-best in the league.
 (He also allowed 236 hits, the most in the league.)

 In 1979, he changed his name to Hiroaki Fukushi.
 Fukushi's 3.57 ERA in 1979 was eighth-best in the league, and the Carp made it to the Japan Series.
 He pitched brilliantly in game four of the series and went 1–0 with a 2.19 ERA as Hiroshima won the first title in their 30-year history.
 His 1980 season also went well, as he won 15 games and made his second All-Star team.
 He won game six of that year's Japan Series, which the Carp ended up winning to repeat as champions.
 Fukushi made his third All-Star team in 1981, but led the Central League in walks, runs allowed, and earned runs allowed.
 His 1982 season was a disappointing 3-13 and he was released afterward by the Carp.